3.1 Leadership and Navigation in the Operational HR Role

 Issue repeats across teamsMove from one-off advice to a consistent process improvement.

-A useful test-taking shortcut is to ask whether the answer would still make sense if it had to be explained to the employee, the manager, and a senior leader.
-If the action is fair, practical, documented, and aligned with the organization, it is usually closer to the SHRM-CP leadership expectation.
+A reliable test-taking shortcut: ask whether the answer would still make sense if it had to be explained to the employee, the manager, and a senior leader.
+If the action is fair, practical, documented, and aligned with the organization, it is usually closest to the SHRM-CP expectation.
+Avoid options that make HR look isolated from the business, that escalate every disagreement, or that act before the facts are known.

 Test Your Knowledge